 A grand marble staircase leads from the Rotunda in Ponce de Leon Hall to the Dining Hall which is breathtaking in sweep of size, appointments, proportions, elegance and beauty.
-The rectangular hall features rich oak pillars that support a great dome and is flanked by curved venido rooms.
-Lions' heads with light bulbs in their mouths encircle this magnificent space.
+The rectangular hall features rich oak pillars and elaborate ceiling murals and is flanked by curved venido rooms.
+Lions' heads with light bulbs in their mouths encircle this magnificent space with Tiffany stained glass windows.